Healthy Homes Assessment Judgeford

 What We Do

-As building inspectors we deal with all the aspects involved in expert home inspects.
-We are there to make sure you make the best choice when it comes to purchasing your next property.
+As building inspectors we deal with all the elements associated with professional house Inspections.
+We are there to make sure that you make the best decision when purchasing your next property.

-We value your money We will conduct comprehensive examinations to ensure that you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of purchasing or owning a home.
+We are serious about your investment We conduct comprehensive examinations to ensure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the exciting aspects of owning or purchasing a house.

-We offer a wide range of solutions to ensure that you are fully informed about the condition of any property you might be thinking of buying or selling along with other services.
+We are specialised in a range of solutions to make sure you are fully updated on the condition of any property you might be thinking of buying or selling in addition to other solutions.

-We not only cooperate with you, we also have big clients like local councils, banks and insurance firms.
-They seem to appreciate our peace of mind provided, due to the details included in our reports on building inspections.
+We not only collaborate with you, but we also work with some big clients like municipal councils and banks, and insurance companies.
+Evidently they appreciate our reassurance provided, by the data contained included in our reports on building inspections.

-With our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into the report, you can actually see any issues that may be identified.
-Through our detailed report, it’s no wonder we receive so many clients who recommend our service to family members and friends.
+We have a systematic approach to your inspection of your home and the latest in technology for software with digital photos embedded into your document, you are able to actually see any issues found.
+Because of our detailed reporting it is no wonder we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports